lofar-astron/factor/docs/pipelines/source/facetselfcal.rst

 ================================

 This section describes the self-calibration operation of Factor, denoted ``facetselfcal``, which performs self calibration on the facet calibrator.
-The pipeline parset for this operation is ``facetselfcal_pipeline.parset``.

 .. note::